d-ghale/GroupProject_Cookzilla/README.md

     - Star User: User who has reviewed every recipe

 6. Search for users with similar taste as the given user:
-    - User can search for other users who have given a similar rating to other recipes with either a tag, ingredient or recipe name that is given in the  respective input field.
+    - User can search for other users who have given a similar rating to other recipes with either a tag,ingredient or recipe name that is given in the  respective input field.